 The fees-free policy for tertiary education will pay:

-- Compulsory student services fees
+- compulsory student services fees.

 This aligns fees-free coverage with current fee regulation and the coverage of the fees component of student loans.
 Students may be asked to pay other optional and occasional fees such as students’ association and club memberships, some course materials, and late fees.

-For industry trainees and apprentices, the fees-free policy will cover up to two years of fees paid by eligible trainees and their employers for training and assessment, including fees paid to Industry Training Organisations or directly to training and assessment providers.
-The policy will not cover other fees and charges paid by eligible trainees and their employers, including professional registration and occupational licensing fees, or charges for other services such as those provided by group training schemes.
+For industry trainees and apprentices, the fees-free policy will cover up to two years of fees paid by eligible trainees and apprentices and their employers for training and assessment, including fees paid to Industry Training Organisations or directly to training and assessment providers.
+The policy will not cover other fees and charges paid by eligible trainees and apprentices and their employers, including professional registration and occupational licensing fees, or charges for other services such as those provided by group training schemes.